AnyLog-co/documentation/background processes.md

 Data is treated by the Operator as a sequence of log files that are stored in local databases.
 When a log file is ingested, it is copied to an archive (if the archive configuration option is set to **true** in the AnyLog **run operator** command).
-The root of the archive folder is assigned to the **archive_dir** kei in the dictionary.
+The root of the archive folder is assigned to the key **archive_dir** in the dictionary.
 Use the following  command to view the path to the archive root:
 ```anylog
 get !archive_dir
 ```

-The structure of the arcival folder is based on partitioning by days (using UTC timezone) and as follows:
+The structure of the archival folder is based on partitioning by days (using UTC timezone) and as follows:
 * The root is partitioned by years.
 Every year contains the year's data.
 * An year folder is partitioned to months.
 Every month contains the month's data.
 * A month folder is partitioned to days.
 Every day contains the files processed by the operator in the given day.